ropensci/tidyhydat/README.md

 tidyhydat
 =========

-Here is a list of what tidyhydat does: - Perform a number of common queries on the HYDAT database and returns a tibble - Maintains column names as the database itself - Can select one, two... x stations - Keep functions are low-level as possible.
-For example, for daily flows, the function should query the database then format the dates and that is it.
+Here is a list of what tidyhydat does: - Perform a number of common queries on the HYDAT database and returns a tibble - Maintains the same column names as the database itself - Can select one, two... x stations - Keep functions are low-level as possible.
+For example, for daily flows, the function should query the database then format the dates and that is it. - An additional auxiliary feature outside the HYDAT database is the downloading of realtime data.
+This functionality is provided by `download_realtime()` and `download_network()`.

 Installation
 ------------